 Car insurance rates for popular makes and models

 Eager to learn what it costs to insure crowd-favorite makes and models?
-Here’s a roundup of premiums for some of the cars on Kelley Blue Book’s list of the best-selling cars so far in 2024.
+Here’s a roundup of premiums for some of the cars on Kelley Blue Book’s list of the best-selling cars in 2024.

 Make model | Annual rate | Monthly rate |